 A derelict brutalist building becomes east London’s newest creative hub

-Up-and-coming London architects SODA have turned 50,000 square feet of derelict brutalism into a magnet for creatives.
+Up-and-coming London architects SODA have turned 50,000 square feet of derelict brutalist architecture into a magnet for creatives.
 Built by Irish architects Munce & Kennedy in 1964, the Silver Building in the capital’s Royal Docks was formerly a brewery.
 Its reincarnation is the brainchild of Nick Hartwright, a social entrepreneur who sets up affordable workspaces for businesses, artists, designers and creative SMEs around London.

 Two of the Silver Building’s biggest spaces are occupied by Block9, set designers for Banksy, Lana Del Rey and Gorillaz, and award-winning young fashion designer Craig Green.
 Part-funded by the GLA’s London Regeneration Fund, the Silver Building – whose closest neighbour is a flyover – will only appeal to those who embrace the industrial aesthetic and gritty surroundings.

 ‘It had been squatted and was riddled with asbestos,’ says SODA director Russell Potter, ‘so as we peeled back the building’s layers.
 Then it was about having a light touch and focusing on the key spaces.’
 That light touch included exposing ceilings, getting rid of some partition walls, cleaning up the existing light fittings, and retaining the terrazzo stair and parquet flooring.